jonrau1/SyntheticSun/readme-stage3/README.md

 }
 ```

 11. (**Note:** skip this step if you'll use Slack, Chime or a custom webhook which are native to Elasticsearch Monitors).
-Execute the following script to create two SNS topics and an IAM role to allow Elasticsearch to alert your topic for VPC and ALB anomaly detections: `python3 monitors.py`.
+Execute the following script to create two SNS topics and an IAM role to allow Elasticsearch to alert your topic for VPC and ALB anomaly detections: `python3 monitors.py default`. **Note** replace `default` with the same of your credentials profile if using something other than the default / STS from an IAM role.

 **Note:** Repeat Steps 12 - 15 for each detector you create